Have You Been Involved In A Trucking Accident?

 This is where having an attorney on your side can benefit you.
 An attorney who has experience in claims similar to yours will know how to determine what damages you should entitled to and be able to evaluate whether the insurance company’s offer is reasonable based on the circumstances of the crash, the nature of your injuries, and the extent of the damages you suffered.

 A good truck accident attorney should answer all of your questions, be honest about the chances of successfully filing a claim, and be responsive throughout the course of your case.

-Trucking company and driver records, including dispatch records, data recorders, Hours of Service logs, maintenance logs, vehicle inspection reports, weight reports, driver employment application and employment history, records of prior collisions, and safety records.
+Trucking companies are often reluctant to hand over incriminating reports, but an experienced truck accident lawyer will be able to obtain things such as the trucking company and driver records, dispatch records, data recorders, hours of service logs, maintenance logs, vehicle inspection reports, weight reports, driver employment application and employment history, records of prior collisions, and safety records.

 Your attorney will make a reasonable assessment of the value of your case based on the facts of the case, his/her experience and knowledge, the settlements and verdicts that have been obtained in similar crashes in your area, and the amount of insurance coverage available to pay for your damages.